 You are now ready to move the unit into its final position and level it.
+Be sure to review the "Installation Considerations" in Chapter 3.

 CAUTION: To prevent damage, do not pull on the media drawer handles at any time while moving the library.